Krishna Bharadwaj (economist): Career

 In 1960, Piero Sraffa's Production of Commodities by Means of Commodities was published.
 Bharadwaj was asked by the then editor Sachin Chaudhuri of Economic Weekly to review the book.
 She solved this task brilliantly, which then formed the prelude to her further scientific work.

 In 1961, Bharadwaj joined the Center for International Studies to work on problems of planning and development with critical perceptions.

 In 1967, she went to Cambridge as a visiting fellow and came under the influence of Piero Sraffa and going on to become one of his closest disciples.

 Bharadwaj promoted the teaching of different economic approaches in Centre for Economic Studies and Planning (CESP) at Jawaharlal Nehru University (JNU), such as classical, Marxian, Keynesian as well as Walrasian.
 She held the Chair of Economics at the university.
 She edited the collected papers of economist Pierro Sraffa at the University of Cambridge, England.
 She contributed to numerous journals and forums and is well known as a leading light among development economists.
+The Indian Economic Journal has a symposium in June 2021, Political Economy for the Present Century, with extensive treatment of her research.